lizmat/ParaSeq/README.md

 ```

 Int.
 The default maximum number of worker threads to be used.
 Currently set to the number of available CPUs minus one.
 Can also be used to change the default maximum number of worker threads by assigning to it.

+### exceptions

+Bag.
+Returns a `Bag` of exceptions that were caught in parallel processing **so far**, keyed to the `.gist` of the execution error (and the value being the number of times they occurred).

+By default, any caught exceptions will be printed on STDERR at the end of the process.
+Calling this method effectively clears the caught exceptions, so that it can also be used to inhibit showing any execution errors.

 ### hyper